DevRony04/vehiql/README.md

-# 🚗 AI-Powered Car Marketplace
+# 🚗 AI Car Marketplace

 An **AI-powered car marketplace platform** built with **Next.js 14**, **Supabase**, **Prisma**, **Tailwind CSS**, **ArcJet**, **Clerk Authentication**, **Gemini API**, and **Shadcn UI**.
 This project allows users to browse, list, and explore cars with intelligent AI recommendations, modern authentication, and a clean, responsive interface.